OrderN/CONQUEST-release/docs/ext-tools.rst

-will produce a file containing all eigenvalues at all k-points (``eigenvalues.dat``) and a series of files containing the wavefunction expansion coefficients for the selected bands (``ProcessnnnnnnnWF.dat``).
+will produce a file containing all eigenvalues at all k-points (``eigenvalues.dat``) and a series of files containing the wavefunction expansion coefficients for the selected bands (``ProcessnnnnnnnWF.dat``; if you are using multi-site support functions then the expansion coefficients ``ProcessnnnnnnnMSSF.dat`` will also be written out).
 From these, band densities can be produced in post-processing, using similar tags; either a range:

 ::